lunarstorm/laravel-ddd/README.md

     | Base DTO
     |--------------------------------------------------------------------------
     |
-    | This base model which generated data transfer objects should extend.
+    | The base class which generated data transfer objects should extend.
 By
     | default, generated DTOs will extend `Spatie\LaravelData\Data` from
     | Spatie's Laravel-data package, a highly recommended data object
     | package to work with.